nvsnkv/NVs.OccupancySensor/readme.md

 * `CV:Capture:FrameInterval` - the timespan that defines how often application will request new frames from the camera.
 Default is _100 milliseconds_
 #### Denoising
 * `CV:Denoising:Algorithm` - denoising algorithm to use.
 Default is _None_
     * `None` - no denoising performed.
 The image captured from the camera goes directly to detection logic
     * `FastNlMeans` - ([FastNlMeansDenoising](https://docs.opencv.org/4.5.1/d5/d69/tutorial_py_non_local_means.html) function used, documentation can be found [here](https://emgu.com/wiki/files/4.5.1/document/html/58b1b703-e4a2-94d9-4843-efe674bae0a3.htm)).
 There are several algorithm options that may be adjusted:
         * `CV:Denoising:FastNlMeans:H` - rational, optional.
 Default is _3_`erds
         * `CV:Denoising:FastNlMeans:TemplateWindowSize` - odd integer, optional.
 Default is _7_
         * `CV:Denoising:FastNlMeans:SearchWindowSize` - odd integer, optional.
 Default is _21_
     * `FastNlMeansColored` - ([FastNlMeansColoredDenoisingColored](https://docs.opencv.org/4.5.1/d5/d69/tutorial_py_non_local_means.html) function used, documentation can be found [here](https://emgu.com/wiki/files/4.5.1/document/html/55cd7112-6814-99e7-76f4-ce3b8b8d0694.htm)).
 There are several algorithm options that may be adjusted:
         * `CV:Denoising:FastNlMeans:H` - rational, optional.
 Default is _3_`
         * `CV:Denoising:FastNlMeans:HColor` - rational, optional.
 Default is _3_
         * `CV:Denoising:FastNlMeans:TemplateWindowSize` - odd integer, optional.
 Default is _7_
         * `CV:Denoising:FastNlMeans:SearchWindowSize` - odd integer, optional.
 Default is _21_
     * `MedianBlur` - [MedianBlur](https://emgu.com/wiki/files/4.5.1/document/html/32b54325-0d91-bedb-60b4-910e4c65a8db.htm) function used.
 The only adjustable parameter is:
         * `CV:Denoising:MedianBlur:K` - odd integer greater then 1, optional.
 Default is _3_
 #### Detection
 * `CV:Detection:Threshold` - a rational value between 0 and 1 that defines sensor sensitivity.
 Bigger values makes detector less sensitive.
 Default is _0.1_
 * `CV:Detection:Algorithm` - background subtraction algorithm to use.
 Default is _CNT_.
     * `CNT` - [CouNT](https://sagi-z.github.io/BackgroundSubtractorCNT/) subtraction algorithm created by [sagi-z](https://github.com/sagi-z).
 This algorithm has a few settings to tweak ([documentation](https://sagi-z.github.io/BackgroundSubtractorCNT/doxygen/html/index.html)):
         * `CV:Detection:CNT:MinPixelStability` - integer, optional.
 Default is _15_
         * `CV:Detection:CNT:UseHistory` - boolean, optional.
 Default is _True_
         * `CV:Detection:CNT:MaxPixelStability` - integer, optional.
 Default is _900_
         * `CV:Detection:CNT:IsParallel` - boolean, optional.
 Default is _True_
-* `CV:Detection:ForegroundMaskCorrection` - a post-processing correction options, optional.
+* `CV:Detection:CorrectionAlgorithm` - a post-processing correction options, optional.
 Default is _None_.
 Valid values are:
     * `None` - no correction will be performed
     * `StaticMask` - an additional static mask will be applied to the computed foreground mask.
 This mode is introduces to handle the cases when borders of the static object are getting marked as foreground on noised images.
 This mode uses additional parameter:
         * `CV:Detection:ForegroundMaskCorrection:StaticMask:PathToFile` - a path to the static mask, optional.
 Default is _"data/correction_mask.bin".
 Should be 1-bit mask with the same size as incoming video stream.
 #### MQTT
 Application uses MQTT.Net to build MQTT client.
 The following settings used to connect application to MQTT broker:
 * `MQTT:ClientId` - the string value that defines client identifier for MQTT client.
 Required.
 Does not have a default value